coderbyheart/coderbyheart.com/content/post/rest-in-practice-reading-guide.md

 1. Chapter 2 - Introducing Restbucks: How to GET a Coffee, Web Style:
    read fully
 1. Chapter 3 - Basic Web Integration:
-   skip URI tunnelling and POX (p.
+   skip URI tunneling and POX (p.
 37-55)
 1. Chapter 4 - CRUD Web Services:
    read fully, important chapter on how to properly employ HTTP for building APIs